Chronic Wound Consumables Scheme

 The CWCS will support people with diabetes with a chronic wound who are:

-• First Nations and 50 years or older.
+• a First Nations person aged 50 years or over.

 Patients are not eligible for this scheme if they receive wound care or funding through: